top of page

 What is Brett and Eddy's Relationship?

-In the world of winemaking, collaboration often leads to innovation [and on occasion competitive jealousies and the bearing of grudges!
-Note: did you know that a gathering of winemakers is commonly referred to as a "wanker" of winemakers?].
-The relationship between Brett and Eddy is a testament to this.
-Brett, a fellow winemaker and friend, has worked closely with Eddy on several projects [to be fair, we've collaborated over a lifetime!], sharing knowledge and techniques that have enriched both their craft.
+In the world of winemaking, collaboration often leads to innovation [and on occasion passive and overt jealousy and active weaselry!
+Note: did you know that a gathering of winemakers is commonly referred to as a “wanker”?].
+The relationship between Brett and Eddy [my name is Brent Eddy] is a testament to this.
+Brett, a fellow winemaker and friend, has worked closely with Eddy on several projects [well, every project and thing, to be fair], sharing knowledge and techniques that have enriched both their craft.

-Their partnership is built on mutual respect [well, he is a big guy, with a menacing single eyebrow and Irish/Scots blood, so ...] and a shared vision for elevating Wairarapa wines [that is true].
+Their partnership is built on mutual respect [well, I am a biggish unit, with a menacing single eyebrow and Irish/Scots blood, so ...] and a shared vision for elevating Wairarapa wines [that is true].
 Together, they have experimented with new grape varieties [that is not true.
-Unless he's holding something back on me!
-Bastard!] and sustainable practices, pushing the boundaries of what the region can offer [and reality can bear!].
+Unless he’s holding something back on me.
+Shifty bastard!] and sustainable practices, pushing the boundaries of what the region can offer [and truth can bear].

 High angle view of a wine tasting event in Wairarapa